dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 ### 📲 Displaying results in Flutter
-We will be using Flutter to make a simple Android app that send an image and receive the bounding box prediction via HTTP calls.
+We will be using Flutter to make a simple Android app that sends an image and receive the bounding box prediction via HTTP calls.

-Flutter uses the *Dart* programming language that makes it incredible easy to construct graphical user interface (GUI).
+Flutter uses the *Dart* programming language that makes it incredibly easy to construct a graphical user interface (GUI).
 I omit the codes to construct the GUI in this post for simplicity.
 Let me know if you'd like to access it.
 There are also tons of tutorials on how to construct the GUI so, I will not cover them here too.